itenium-be/blog-posts/README.md

 - Image for a post detail page
 - Needs to be tested/implemented as soon as we create a blog post witch such a big image...

-**interesting**:

-Provide links to other resources.
-This is not yet implemented in the Jekyll project!

 ## Front Matter template